Skip to content

 When to submit feedback?
 Whenever an app or service you’ve used in the past doesn’t work or behaves oddly—crashing, hanging, or being so slow as to be unusable—under the new OS.

 You submit that feedback to Apple through the Feedback Assistant app that’s built into the prerelease OSes.
-Sign in to Feedback Assistant using the same Managed Apple ID you use to sign in to AppleSeed.
+Sign in to Feedback Assistant using the same Managed Apple Account you use to sign in to AppleSeed.
 File feedback for your organization (rather than Personal) to ensure it gets routed to the AppleSeed for IT triage team.
 You should be prepared to submit device logs along with any feedback you provide.
 Along with your description of the problem and the time you encountered it, this gives Apple’s software engineers a starting point for diagnosing the problem.

 If the problem you’ve identified involves third-party software, make sure to use that vendor’s feedback mechanism as well.
 It can be difficult at this stage to tell whether a problem is with the operating system or the app, so you’re better off filing a report with both Apple and the ISV.